 SDS closely emulates the so-called export-oriented industrialization strategy (EOI), an economic policy that aims at accelerating the industrialization process of a country through export expansion.
 The approach performed impressively when it was adopted by the so-called “Asian Tigers”: South Korea, Taiwan, Hong Kong, Singapore, and Thailand.
 Important elements of EOI were also successfully implemented in Indonesia, the Philippines, and, most prominently, China.

-It is an empirical fact that EOI has the potential to develop a country – in the end of the 1950s, South Korea was one of the poorest countries of the world.
+It is an empirical fact that EOI has the potential to develop a country – at the end of the 1950s, South Korea was one of the poorest countries in the world.
 Today it is considered to be a fully developed country, playing in the same league as Japan and Western Europe.
-South Korea is not a recipient of development aid anymore, but has become a donor that helps other countries.
+South Korea is not a recipient of development aid anymore but has become a donor that helps other countries.